tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 {{SP-800-56C}} or PCI compliance.
-Hybrid key exchange enables potential security against "Harvest Now, Decrypt Later" attack provide for time to react in the case of the announcement of a devastating attack agaist any one algorithm, while not fully abandoning traditional cryptosystems.
+Hybrid key exchange enables potential security against "Harvest Now, Decrypt Later" attack provide for time to react in the case of the announcement of a devastating attack against any one algorithm, while not fully abandoning traditional cryptosystems.

 Implementing hybrid modes improperly can introduce security issues at the cryptographic layer, for example how the Traditional and PQ schemes are combined; at the algorithm selection layer, mismatched security levels for example if 192-bit KEM is used with a 128-bit secure combiner; or at the protocol layer in how the upgrade/downgrade mechanism works.
 Hybrid mechanisms should be implemented carefully and all relevant specifications implemented correctly.